antonholmquist/jason/README.md

 go test
 ```

-# Where does the name come from?
+## Where does the name come from?
 It's awful.

 Well, I like it!
 I remebered it from an email one of our projects managers sent a couple of years ago.

-> Don't worry.
-We can handle both XML and Jason
+> "Don't worry.
+We can handle both XML and Jason"

-# Author
+## Author

 Anton Holmquist, http://twitter.com/antonholmquist